Chan66181/skyfall/README.md

 6. Try to check for the open ports or do the vulnerability scanning.
 7. Once we connected to the network try to install the backdor/malware or anything like how they do in the metasploit.

+# Docker setup

+1. docker run -it --net=host --privileged ubuntu bash => Give the privileged access to the container so that it can access the host devices.